Kuadrant/kuadrant-operator/config/install/README.md

 ### TLS and DNS integration

-1) Depending on your choice of cloud provider:
-    - setup the needed `$CLOUD_PROVIDER-credentials.env` in the cloud provider directory.
-E.G create `aws-credentials.env` in the `config/install/configure/aws` directory

-3) execute the configure for that cloud provider
+Create the `$CLOUD_PROVIDER-credentials.env file` in the cloud provider directory `config/install/configure/$CLOUD_PROVIDER.` e.g. `aws-credentials.env` in the `config/install/configure/aws` directory.
+Apply the configuration for the desired cloud provider.
+Example AWS

 ```
 kubectl apply -k config/install/configure/aws

 ```

-This will configure Kuadrant and Sail installing their components as well as setup the the credentials needed for access DNS zones in the cloud provider and create a lets-encrypt cluster issuer configured to use DNS based validation.
+This will configure Kuadrant and Sail to install their components, set the credentials needed to access DNS zones in the cloud provider, and create a Let's Encrypt cluster issuer configured to use DNS-based validation.

 ### Validate